nutirition-positions/nutrition-positions.github.io/index.md

 - Further details about my escapades can be found [here](https://ryanell.github.io)

 Tommy Herman
 - Studying Computer Science to earn a B.S.
+- Experienced in operating and repairing air separation units and nuclear reactors, now looking to gain knowledge and experience in software development projects
 - Seeking to apply computer skills to tackle a larger programming project coordinating with a team
-- Experienced with HTML, Java, C++, Javascript, and BASIC languages
+- Learned in HTML, Java, C++, Javascript, and BASIC languages
 - Further details about  can be found [here](https://hermantw.github.io)

 Colin Jackson